-Definition: The THECB has defined the Teamwork Foundational Core Objective as the ability to consider different points of view and to work effectively with others to support a shared purpose or goal.
+The THECB has defined the Teamwork Foundational Core Objective as the ability to consider different points of view and to work effectively with others to support a shared purpose or goal.
 Teamwork is taught in Communications, Life & Physical Sciences, and Create Arts.

-Mastery (Senior Level) Point-value: 4 Proficient (Junior Level) Point-value: 3 Developing (Sophomore Level) Point-value: 2 Basic (Freshman Level) Point-value: 1 Skill is evident, but performancefalls below Freshman Level Point-value: 0 No Evidence: Skill is not evident because the assignment did not elicit the skill or the student failed to articulate the skill.
-Contributes to/ Advances Team Goals &/or ProblemSolving Student provides at least one concrete example in which they help the team move forward by: Offering alternative ideas which build on the ideas of others; AND Articulating the merits of those ideas Student provides at least one concrete example in which they help the team move forward by:Offering alternative ideas which build on the ideas of others Student provides at least one concrete example in which they offered suggestions or ideas to advance the group's work.
-Student provides at least one concrete example in which they offered a suggestion, but it does not appear the suggestion would advance the group's work.
-Student does not appear to engage with other members of the team OR Does not provide examples in which they shared ideas to advance the group's work.
-Facilitates the Contributions of Team Members Student provides at least one concrete example in which they engaged with team members in ways that facilitate contributions of others to the work of the team by: Building upon or synthesizing the contributions of others; AND Noticing when someone is not participating and inviting them to engage.
-Student provides at least one concrete example in which they engaged with team members in ways that facilitate their contributions to meetings by constructively building upon or synthesizing the contributions of others.
-Student provides at least one concrete example in which they engaged with team members in ways that facilitate their contributions to meetings by restating other team members' views and/or asking questions for clarification.
-Student provides at least oneconcrete example in which they engaged with team members by taking turns and listening to others without interrupting.
-No evidence of the student engaging with other team members OR Reflection includes examples in which student was impatient with other team members.
+Mastery (Senior Level) Point-value: 4 Proficient (Junior Level) Point-value: 3 Developing (Sophomore Level) Point-value: 2 Basic (Freshman Level) Point-value: 1 Skill is evident but performance falls below Freshman Level 2 Point-value: 0 No Evidence: Skill is not evident because the assignment did not elicit the skill or the student failed to articulate the skill.
+Contributes to/Advances Team Goals &/or Problem Solving Student provides at least one concrete example in which he/she helps the team move forward by: • Offering alternative ideas which build on the ideas of others; AND • Articulating the merits of those ideas Student provides at least one concrete example in which he/she helps the team move forward by: • Offering alternative ideas which build on the ideas of others.
+Student provides at least one concrete example in which he/she offered suggestions or ideas to advance the work of the group.
+Student provides at least one concrete example in which he/she offered a suggestion but it does not appear the suggestion would advance the work of the group. to engage with other Facilitates the Contributions of Team Members Student provides at least one concrete example in which he/she engaged with team members in ways that facilitate contributions of others to the work of the team by: • Building upon or synthesizing the contributions of others; AND • Noticing when someone is not participating and inviting them to engage.
+Student provides at least one concrete example in which he/she engaged with team members in ways that facilitate their contributions to meetings by constructively building upon or synthesizing the contributions of others.
+Student provides at least one concrete example in which he/she engaged with team members in ways that facilitate their contributions to meetings by restating the views of other team members and/or asking questions for clarification.
+Student provides at least one concrete example in which he/she engaged with team members by taking turns and listening to others without interrupting.
+No evidence of the student engaging with other team members OR Reflection includes examples in which student was impatient with other team members

-&lt;sup>2 Evaluators are encouraged to assign a zero to any work sample that does not meet Basic (Freshman Level) performance.
+2 Evaluators are encouraged to assign a zero to any work sample that does not meet Basic (Freshman Level) performance.
 Evaluators are encouraged to check the "No Evidence" if the rubric dimension is not evident in the work.
 For example, a student who is chronically late would receive a zero on Individual Contributions Outside of Team Meetings.
-By contrast, the No Evidence category would be selected if there is no information regarding whether or not the student completed tasks on time.
-There is simply no evidence of whether or not the student met deadlines.
-APPROVED 11 20 19; REVISED 07 22
+By contrast, No Evidence category would be selected if there is no information regarding whether or not the student completed tasks on time.
+There is simply no evident of whether or not the student met deadlines.